otherland/christianity/content/the-importance-of-the-fruits-of-the-spirit-a-comprehensive-guide-for-christian-readers-1722089143.md

 Category: The Bible/Scriptures And Teachings
 Slug: the-importance-of-the-fruits-of-the-spirit-a-comprehensive-guide-for-christian-readers
 Tags: is it fruit or fruits of the spirit, the fruits of faith, fruit or fruits of the spirit, fruit of the word, blessing of spiritual fruit, why is the fruit of the spirit important, fruit of the spirit background, which fruit of the spirit are you, the bible, scriptures and teachings
+Description: The fruits of the spirit refer to a set of nine attributes that Christians believe are manifestations of the Holy Spirit working in their lives These fruits are love joy peace patience kindness goodness faithfulness gentleness and selfcontrol They are important because they reflect the character of God and help
 ---

 **The fruits of the spirit** refer to a set of nine attributes that Christians believe are manifestations of the Holy Spirit working in their lives.
 These fruits are love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 They are important because they reflect the character of God and help believers grow in their faith.

 *[Galatians 5:22-23](https://www.bibleref.com/Galatians/5/Galatians-5-22.html) (NIV) - "But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.
 Against such things there is no law."*